SVDotsenko/portfolio-project-3/README.md

 ## Data Model

-I decided to use a Boar class as my model.
+I decided to use a Board class as my model.
 Then two child classes are inherited from this class, each of which has its own specifics, but the names of the methods of the heirs are the same as those of the parent class.
 The game creates two instances of the child's classes to hold the player's and computer's board.

 The parent class stores grid and the player name.
-Information about ships, where they are plaсed, hits, misses is stored in the grid, and is agregated on fly when it is nessesary.
+Information about ships, where they are plaсed, hits, misses is stored in the grid, and is aggregated on fly when it is necessary.

 The parent class also has methods to help play the game, such as print_board method to print out the current board, an add_random_ships method to add ships to the board.